-Emerged as the new hangout location for the young generation of Hanoian locals, Tay Ho District is a combination of sublime scenery, a refreshing atmosphere filled with famous attractions, and mouth-watering treats.
-Join us as we embark on a mission of exploring this beautiful district and giving you tips and insider knowledge along the way.
+Emerged as the new hangout location for the young generation of Hanoi locals, Tay Ho District offers sublime scenery, a refreshing atmosphere filled with famous attractions, and mouth-watering treats.
+Join us as we explore this beautiful district and give you tips and insider knowledge along the way.
 This is our guide to Tay Ho District in Hanoi.

 Tay Ho District in Hanoi Overview